aristanetworks/avd-workshops/workshops/cicd-basics.md

 ## Summary

 Congratulations, you have successfully deployed a CI/CD pipeline with GitHub Actions.
-Feel free to make additional changes to the sites or extend the testing pieces.
+Feel free to make additional site changes or extend the testing pieces.

 !!! note
-    If your topology shuts down or time elapses, you must install the requirements, git configuration, and GitHub authentication.
+    If your topology shuts down or time elapses, you must install the requirements, Git configuration, and GitHub authentication.

     You must also to set the `LABPASSPHRASE` environment variable in the IDE terminal.